 - Minnesota Statue 297A: General Sales and Use Tax

 - February 2014 - Major Revision, 30 Day Review, Comprehensive Review.
 Changes reflects a risk-based approach to selling goods and services to external customers which scales the policy and procedures according to the risk characteristics of the activities.
-Shifts the management oversight to from central to colleges and administrative units for low risk sales.
-The controller’s Office will monitor and provide oversight for medium and high risk activities.
+Shifts the management oversight from central to colleges and administrative units for low risk sales.
+The Controller’s Office will monitor and provide oversight for medium and high risk activities.

 - December 2013 - Major Revision, 30 Day Review, Comprehensive Review.
 Applies a risk-based approach to sales to external customers.
 Management oversight shift to units with low-risk sales activities.
 As the level of risk increases, so do the unit requirements.

 - February 2010 - Updated forms section.
 External Sales Action form replaced by Internal/External Sales Approval form.
 Added Business Proposal Template.
 Updated procedures to address use of these forms.